Saxis, Virginia: Recreation

 The Saxis fishing pier was completed in 2002.
 The pier extends 200 feet into Saxis Harbor and terminates with a 100-foot T-head.
 The pier is often used for public fishing.
-It is handicapped accessible and ADA compliant.
+It is handicapped-accessible and ADA-compliant.

-The town abuts the 6,177 acre Saxis Wildlife Management Area, which is owned and managed by the Virginia Department of Game and Inland Fisheries.
+The town abuts the 6,177-acre Saxis Wildlife Management Area, which is owned and managed by the Virginia Department of Game and Inland Fisheries.
 The Saxis Wildlife Management Area is predominately tidal marshland, divided into three tracts totaling approximately 5,678 acres.
-All three tracts are peninsulas, bordered by the brackish waters of Beasley Bay, Pocomoke Sound or Messongo Creek, or several smaller fresh water creeks.
+All three tracts are peninsulas, bordered by the brackish waters of Beasley Bay, Pocomoke Sound or Messongo Creek, or several smaller freshwater creeks.
 Forested high ground, or hummocks, occupy portions of the area farthest inland.
-Maintained primarily in its natural state, there is little in the way of active management or development on the area.
+Maintained primarily in its natural state, there is little active management or development in the area.

-The town is also home to the Saxis Island Museum, a nonprofit created to " created to preserve the history of Saxis Island and to document the lives of the people that made a living in the waters of the Chesapeake Bay."
+The town is also home to the Saxis Island Museum, a nonprofit created to preserve the history of Saxis Island and to document the lives of the people that made a living in the waters of the Chesapeake Bay.